yxsavior/yxsavior/README.md

 ## About Me
 - 🎓 Information Systems student at UFBA
-- 💻 Currently studying SQL and backend development
+- 💻 Currently learning SQL and backend development
 - 🤖 Interested in data analysis, AI, and data-driven solutions

 ## Technologies and Tools